AgentHub

 Decision summary

-GitHub Copilot is still the safest default for most engineering teams because it aligns with existing GitHub governance and pricing expectations.
-Move Cursor ahead only for smaller, high-intensity teams that will really use Cursor 3's agent workspace every day, and keep Gemini Code Assist in the core shortlist when Google Cloud is part of the buying logic.
+GitHub Copilot is still the lowest-risk default for most engineering teams because it aligns with existing GitHub governance and pricing expectations.
+Move Cursor ahead only for smaller, high-intensity teams that will really use Cursor 3's agent workspace every day, and keep Gemini Code Assist in the core shortlist for paid Google Cloud-centered developer teams rather than as a no-cost individual alternative.

 Common mistakes